Aerialtus/EldeRcon/README.md

 Click on the "New..." tab to open a tab that lets you connect to another server inside the same window.

 Click on the "Manage" button near the top left corner to use the "Server Manager", which lets you easily add multiple servers and set some of them to automatically connect at program startup.

+Click on the "Encrypt" checkbox to encrypt your server details.
+If you forget your password, delete the two "servers" files in the directory.
+I don't and will never have any of your passwords.

 I'm working on buttons (or similar) for simple commands that might be useful to have quick access to.
 Please send any suggestions though the issue tracker.